Kossi-stack/Hello-Microverse-Project/README.md

 # Hello-Microverse-Project

-Setting up Hello Microverse Project.
+- Setting up Hello Microverse Project and using linters to improve and debug the code.